 Fluid intake is necessary but those on dialysis and others with fluid restrictions need to be careful when it comes to how much liquid they take in.

-Here is a list of beverages to choose from for your renal diet grocery list that will not compromise your kidneys health.
+Here is a list of beverages to choose from for your renal diet grocery list that will not compromise your kidney’s health.
+(Yes – we do include soda in this list because including small amounts of kidney-friendly sodas can be acceptable.)

 - Apple Juice